gwizdek/SystemReShock-UEVR-Plugin/README.md

 * Laser pointer on the MFD doesn't work - Check if the game window is in focus.

 ### Widescreen monitors
-* When pointing the crosshair on objects, the target brackets are to large - Try to increase FOV in game options
 * Misaligned cursor and laser pointer on MFD - Happens when resolution was changed, reinitialize runtime and reload a save game.
 * My MFD is to wide - You can try to change the game resolution to match 16:9 aspect ratio, set `Window Mode` in game options to `Windowed Fullscreen`, then press Alt+Enter so it no longer takes the whole screen.
 Lastly, reload a save game.